lmmx/interface-separation-example/README.md

   - This is the principle that sites of use should be configurable, but not themselves be sites of configuration definition

+## Extension

+- The only thing holding methods back from being extracted from the minimal interface is that method bodies may reference other classes in the namespace
+- To relieve these jams we can put the types in class variables: i.e. put the namespace types in the data model!
+They're accessed as data at runtime so they must indeed be considered part of the data model.
+  - This is demonstrated in the further example `extension` package in this repo
+- The only way to make this work that I can think of is to assign the types to the data models they're needed in after the type has been created.
+Forward references won't work here.

 ## Demo

 Running `python -m demo` gives a traceback due to cyclic import